efabless/caravel_mpw-one/docs/source/spi.rst

 The byte at ``0x24000004`` holds the SPI data (either read or write).

-Reading to and writing from the SPI master is simply a matter of setting the required values in the configuration register, and writing values to or reading from ``reg_spi_data``.
+Reading to and writing from the SPI controller is simply a matter of setting the required values in the configuration register, and writing values to or reading from ``reg_spi_data``.
 The protocol is similar to the UART.

 A write operation will stall the CPU if an incomplete SPI transmission is still in progress.